 These cookies are only gently sweet.
 Do adjust the amount of sweetener to your personal preferences.

 Egg free cookies: The first time I made this keto breakfast cookie recipe, I didn't use the egg.
-Instead, I used 3 tablespoon of water and let the flax do the binding of the cookie dough.
+Instead, I used 3 tablespoons of water and let the flax do the binding of the cookie dough.
 The result tasted fine, but the cookies were more brittle.

 Make them dairy free: For a dairy-free version, simply replace the butter with melted coconut oil.